FAQ: Student Services

-JD, LLM, and CRES students may reserve a quiet study seat on the 2nd (main) floor or the 3rd floor.
+JD, LLM, and CRES students may study on the 2nd (main) floor or the 3rd floor without a reservation.
 Seating on the 4th floor is unavailable.
-Drop-in seating is welcome pending availability.

-View photos on the reservations page.
-Come and go as necessary during your shift.
 Please do not move chairs.
 Seats are distanced for individuals only (no groups or partners).
 Students are expected to clean their chair and table surfaces before leaving.
-Self-service supply stations will be provided.
+Self-service supply stations are provided.

 Do I have to wear a mask while I study?

 Yes.
 Masks, face shields, and/or face coverings are required in all indoor spaces on campus.
 If you need accommodation, email Associate Dean Jennifer Espinola firstname.lastname@example.org or contact the Accessible Education Center.

 Can I check out a study room?

 No. Study rooms are unavailable due to the danger of aerosol buildup in small indoor spaces with little air flow.
 The library cannot provide study space for partners or groups.

 Where are the printers?